Home | Customer Service | Site Map | Surname Search | How To Buy

 Spelling in the medieval era was a highly imprecise process.
 Translation, particularly from Gaelic to English, was little better.
 For these reasons, early Scottish names are rife with spelling variations.
 In various documents Cahoon has been spelled Colquhoun, Colhoun, Colhoon, Cahoun, Cohoun, Cahoon, Cohoon, Culquhoun, Cahune, Cohune, Cowquhone, Colquhone, Culquhown, Cahoone, Calhoun, Kalhoun, Kulhoun, Kolhoun, Calhoon, Calloon, Culloone, Collune and many more.

-More information is included under the topic Early Cahoon Notables in all our PDF Extended History products.
+More information is included under the topic Early Cahoon Notables in all our PDF Extended History products and printed products wherever possible.

 Many of the ancestors of Dalriadan families who arrived in North America still live in communities along the east coast of Canada and the United States.
 In the American War of Independence many of the original settlers traveled north to Canada as United Empire Loyalists.
 In the late 19th and early 20th centuries the ancestors of many Scots began recovering their collective national heritage through Clan societies, highland games, and other patriotic events.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Cahoon or a variant listed above:

-Cahoon Settlers in the United States in the 18th Century
+Cahoon Settlers in United States in the 18th Century

-Cahoon Settlers in the United States in the 19th Century
+Cahoon Settlers in United States in the 19th Century

 • Tiny Cahoon (1900-1973), American player in the National Football League